Some people can’t lose weight but will do anything to get rid of a few pounds.

 Unfortunately, this couldn’t be more wrong.

-While low-fat dairy products are lower in calories, total intake of energy doesn’t matter as much as what those calories are.
+While low-fat dairy products are lower in calories, total intake of energy doesn’t tell the whole story.

-As mentioned at the start of this article, this shows how cereal is not a good idea.
+As mentioned at the start of this article, they add cereal grains to the skim milk.

 How do farmers fatten pigs?
 By feeding them grains and skim milk.

 What do dieters do when they can’t lose weight?
-Eat grains and skim milk.
+Eat grains and skim milk (Special K).

 Healthy Food Swaps: Natural, Full Fat Dairy Products